-Message from the Division Chief, Dr Fabio Cominelli
+Message from the Division Chief, Fabio Cominelli, MD, PhD

 I am pleased to share the exciting news that gastroenterology services at University Hospitals Case Medical Center continue to be nationally ranked by U.S. News & World Report.
 Our rankings have shown continuous improvement year over year and now hold the highest adult sub-specialty ranking in the health system.
 The rankings are a result of our ongoing pursuit of excellence in patient care, research, and teaching.
 In the coming months we look forward to expanding our family of experts with new faculty recruitment to meet the growing needs of patients and referring physicians.
 With the successful addition of current faculty, we have been able to expand our services into several community locations.
 The division now provides services at Case Medical Center, Ahuja Medical Center, Chagrin Highlands Health Center, Westlake Health Center, and Twinsburg Health Center.